Home > Services > Work Injury Compensation Lawyers > Industrial Deafness

 Industrial deafness typically develops in one of two ways:

 In Queensland, claims for industrial deafness are subject to strict time constraints.
-So, if you file too late, you may not be able to access your hearing loss compensation.
-You can still have a valid claim even if you believe your injury may be partly your fault.
+So, if you file too late, you be unable to access hearing loss compensation.

 Your hearing assessment is crucial.